minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contribution, i.e. how the fact that a representative received a contribution relates to their voting behavior.
 By including these dummy variables and the amount of the donation, I also measure the intensive margin.
-In this way, I can analyse whether the actual amount of the contribution changes the voting behavior of a representative who has received a contribution in the first place.
+In this way, I can analyze whether the actual amount of the contribution changes the voting behavior of a representative who has received a contribution in the first place.

 Regarding roll-call votes, the six roll-call votes included do not amend the